dhellmann/pymotw/PyMOTW/hashlib/index.rst

 new()
 =====

 Sometimes it is more convenient to refer to the algorithm by name in a string rather than by using the constructor function directly.
 It is useful, for example, to be able to store the hash type in a configuration file.
-In those cases, use the new() function directly to create a new hash calculator.
+In those cases, use ``new()`` to create a hash calculator.

 .. include:: hashlib_new.py
     :literal: